Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Acknowledgments

 \section{Acknowledgments}

-R. Vazquez was supported by grant TED2021-132099B-C33 funded by MCIN/ AEI/ 10.13039 /501100011033 and by ``European Union NextGenerationEU/PRTR.''
-G. Chen and J. Qiao were supported in part by the National Key Research and Development Program of China under Grant 2021ZD0112301, in part by the National Natural Science Foundation of China under Grant 61890930-5, Grant 62021003.
+Vazquez was supported by grant TED2021-132099B-C33 funded by MICIU/ AEI/ 10.13039 /501100011033 and by ``European Union NextGenerationEU/PRTR.''
+Chen and Qiao were supported by the National Key Research and Development Program of China under Grant 2021ZD0112301, the National Natural Science Foundation of China under Grant 62403018.
+Krstic was supported by AFOSR FA9550-23-1-0535.